ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 ### 19. What is a Box Cox Transformation?

+Dependent variable for a regression analysis might not satisfy one or more assumptions of an ordinary least squares regression.
+The residuals could either curve as the prediction increases or  follow skewed distribution.
+In such scenarios, it is necessary to transform the response variable so that the data  meets the required assumptions.
+A Box cox transformation is a statistical technique to transform non-normal dependent variables into a normal shape.
+If the given data is not normal then most of the statistical techniques assume normality.
+Applying a box cox transformation means that you can run a broader number of tests.

 ![Imgur](https://i.imgur.com/v8j0w3X.jpg)

 A Box Cox transformation is a way to transform non-normal dependent variables into a normal shape.
 Normality is an important assumption for many statistical techniques, if your data isn’t normal, applying a Box-Cox means that you are able to run a broader number of tests.
 The Box Cox transformation is named after statisticians ___George Box___ and ___Sir David Roxbee Cox___ who collaborated on a 1964 paper and developed the technique.